Ongoing

 Watch Next

-Watch for the formal legislative vote on the charter change.
-Because collective bargaining rights are embedded in the charter, repeal requires the same kind of charter amendment process that created them.
+Watch for the second reading and public hearing on Charter Amendment Resolution 2026-3.
+Because collective bargaining rights are embedded in the charter, repeal requires the same kind of charter amendment process that created them, and that process is not finished after first reading.

 Watch whether the debate broadens further into a larger discussion about city priorities, including annexation, tax-base growth, development incentives, and the long-term cost of turnover.